PrincetonUniversity/monthly_sponsor_reports/README.md

 ## Be Aware

 - A sponsor will only receive a report if one of their users ran at least one job in the reporting period.
-- If the sponsor is not found a given user then that user is dropped for the given cluster.
-These events can be seen in the output.
+- If the sponsor is not found for a given user on a given cluster then that record is omitted.
+These events can be seen in the output and should be addressed.
 - The script must be run on a machine that can talk to ldap1.rc.princeton.edu.